blackjyn/Flash-Experiments/README.md

 A collection of Flash and Pixel Bender effects and experiments done between 2007-2011 by **Edvard Toth** (http://edvardtoth.com)

+Most of the content is available in form of FlashDevelop projects, with all supporting FLAs and asset files included, where applicable.

 Contents
 ----------------
 * **AnimationControl**